yusuf-sengun/Sign-Language-Translator/readMe.md

 <h3>1-)Sign-Language Translator</h3>
 <p>The application translate the sign-language to letters that user show specified area.
 There are some features that established in this window as follows;</p>
 <h4>1.1-)Did you mean</h4>
-<p>After translation process is done, User can click "did you mean" button to list all of words that similar to predicted word.User can seelct any words that she/he wants and thanks to this feature we avoid wrong translation</p>
+<p>After translation process is done, User can click "did you mean" button to list all of words that similar to predicted word.
+User can select any words that she/he wants and thanks to this feature we avoid wrong translations.</p>
 <h4>1.2-)Direct select to letter</h4>
-<p>While translating letters user can directly select a letter from list without waiting for prediction time</p>
+<p>While translating letters user can directly select a letter from list without waiting for prediction time.</p>
 <h3>2-)Education</h3>
-<p>The application also provide an educition system to gain ability about Sign-Language.In this mode first of all user selects a letter that want to train, after selection an image appers this image reprents selected letter in terms of Sign-Language</p>
+<p>The application also provide an educition system to gain ability about Sign-Language.
+In this mode first of all user needs to select a letter that want to train, after selection an image appers this image reprents as selected letter in terms of Sign-Language.</p>
 <h3>3-)Dataset</h3>
-<p>User can see the letters in terms of Sing-Language, This window does not close untill user close thanks to that, user can access data while tranlating some letters</p>
+<p>User can see the letters in terms of Sing-Language, This window does not close until user close thanks to that, user can access data while translating some letters.</p>